centau/vide/docs/tut/crash-course/7-stateful-component.md

 Each instance of `Counter()` will maintain its own independent count, since the count source is created inside the component.

-We use `mount()` to create the counter within a reactive scope, which also takes a second argument to parent the counter to another instance.

 ## External State